TaylorBisset/SurvivalSpeak_HonorsCapstone/PROJECT_LOG.md

 <br><br>

-## 25 June 2024
+## 24 - 26 June 2024
-Installed Flutter SDK.
+Setup of the programming environment.
+Issues with memory management in the virtual machine.
+Linux working memory allocation research and implementation.

 <br><br>
 - - - - - - - - - - - - - - - - - - - -